timescale/outflux/README.md

 ## Connection

 ### TimescaleDB connection params

 The connection parameters to the TimescaleDB instance can be passed to Outflux in several ways.
 One is through the Postgres Environment Variables.
-Supported envrionment variables are: PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORDPGSSLMODE, PGSSLCERT, PGSSLKEY, PGSSLROOTCERT PGAPPNAME PGCONNECT_TIMEOUT.
+Supported envrionment variables are: `PGHOST, PGPORT, PGDATABASE, PGUSER, PGPASSWORDPGSSLMODE, PGSSLCERT, PGSSLKEY, PGSSLROOTCERT PGAPPNAME, PGCONNECT_TIMEOUT`.
 If they are not specified defaults used are: host=localhost, dbname=postgres, pguser='user executing Outflux', and sslmode=disable.

 The values of the enviroment variables can be **OVERRIDEN** by specifying the '--output-con' flag when executing Outflux.

 The connection string can be in the format URI or DSN format:
 * example URI: "postgresql://username:password@host:port/dbname?connect_timeout=10"
 * example DSN: "user=username password=password host=1.2.3.4 port=5432 dbname=mydb sslmode=disable"

+### InfluxDB connection params

+The connection parameters to the InfluxDB instance can be passed also through flags or environment variables.
+Supported/Expected environment variables are: `INFLUX_USERNAME, INFLUX_PASSWORD`.
+These are the same environment variables that the InfluxDB CLI uses.

+If they are not set, or if you wish to override them, you can do so with the `--input-user` and `--input-pass`.